marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 module com.food.supplier {}
 ```

-A. All packages inside the module are automatically exported.
+A. All packages inside the module are automatically exported.  <br>
-B. No packages inside the module are automatically exported.
+B. No packages inside the module are automatically exported.   <br>
-C. A main method inside the module can be run.
+C. A main method inside the module can be run.  <br>
-D. A main method inside the module cannot be run since the class is not exposed.
+D. A main method inside the module cannot be run since the class is not exposed.  <br>
-E. The *module-info.java* file contains a compiler error.
+E. The *module-info.java* file contains a compiler error.  <br>
-F. The *module-info.java* filename is incorrect.
+F. The *module-info.java* filename is incorrect.  <br>

 Correct Answer: B, C